jovialdude/dn0823/README.md

 //Todo: add chargeservice, and shift to an xml based approach as oppose to the object specific approach.
-//Deploy PosSystem and ToolAPI to separate kubernetes pods in effort to scale them.
+//Image the Deploy PosSystem and ToolAPI with Docker and deploy to separate kubernetes pods in effort to scale.

 Improvements:
     Shifting to XML contract base objects will make the records are consistent.